 Do you absolutely have to chill the dough?
 No, I’ve made them without chilling before, and while they spread slightly more than when chilled, it’s not a huge deal.
 This does depend on the temperature of your home though – my home is pretty cool, which means the dough isn’t too hot to begin with.
 If you are in a warm environment, please be sure to chill the dough!

 - Scoop the dough onto a cookie sheet, then press with a sugar-dipped glass.
 Gently press a flat-bottomed glass that has been dipped in sugar on top of each dollop of dough.
 Don’t press too hard, you’ll be able to feel once the dough is pressed to the right amount – don’t force it further.

-- Let them cool on the pan for a couple of minutes before transferring to a wire rack.
+- Let them cool on the pan for a couple of minutes before transferring them to a wire rack.
 This gives them time to continue setting up before you move them, keeping them together.
 If they’re already pretty set from baking, do remove them immediately so they don’t overbake.

 Use Room Temperature Ingredients